Bidirectional Cross-Attention Fusion of High-Resolution RGB and Low-Resolution Hyperspectral Inputs for Multimodal Semantic Segmentation: Methods

 \subsection{Segmentation Decoder}

-We use a single, 2D U-Net-like decoder across all settings (RGB-only, HSI-only, and RGB-HSI fusion).
+The segmentation decoder converts the multi-scale fused (or unimodal) feature maps into dense pixel-wise class predictions, reusing a lightweight U-Net-like structure that is identical for RGB-only, HSI-only, and fused inputs.
 The decoder expects 2D feature maps at four hierarchical stages and is identical in all cases.
 Features from the backbones are first channel-aligned via $1{\times}1$ adapters to a common width $D$ per stage.
 Starting from the deepest stage, the decoder performs three upsampling steps (transpose-convolution with stride $2$), each followed by Conv-BatchNorm-ReLU refinement.
 Lateral skip connections from shallower stages are concatenated at matching resolutions to preserve fine detail.

 A final $1{\times}1$ classifier maps to $N$ classes.
 Logits are resized to input resolution by bilinear interpolation if needed.
 In the HSI-only path, each stage is passed through spectral SE pooling to collapse the slice axis ($K$) into a 2D map prior to channel alignment.
 In fusion, the fused 2D features are channel-aligned and decoded identically.